awswift/swift-lambda/docs/required-iam-permissions.md

 # Required IAM permissions

-In order to operate correctly, Swiftda needs permission to access certain AWS APIs on your behalf.
-If you're a solo dev and you've set up the [AWS CLI][aws-cli] using `aws configure`, you will have unlimited access and running Swiftda from the terminal should work just fine.
+In order to operate correctly, swift-lambda needs permission to access certain AWS APIs on your behalf.
+If you're a solo dev and you've set up the [AWS CLI][aws-cli] using `aws configure`, you will have unlimited access and running swift-lambda from the terminal should work just fine.

-However, if Swiftda is running on a CI machine or your AWS access has been granted by your company's AWS gurus, your access may be restricted.
-In order to operate fully, Swiftda requires the following permissions.
+However, if swift-lambda is running on a CI machine or your AWS access has been granted by your company's AWS gurus, your access may be restricted.
+In order to operate fully, swift-lambda requires the following permissions.
 They are described in an AWS [IAM Policy][iam-policy-ref] document in JSON format below.
-This policy covers everything you need to run Swiftda's `setup`, `deploy`, `invoke` and `destroy` commands.
+This policy covers everything you need to run swift-lambda's `setup`, `deploy`, `invoke` and `destroy` commands.

 [aws-cli]: https://aws.amazon.com/cli/